 Empowering all to make the best choices for a future of fullness and love.

-Our Curriculum has been designed to ensure each and every child can experience life in all its fullness.
+Our Curriculum is knowledge rich and has been designed to ensure each and every child can experience life in all its fullness.
 Students are empowered to make the best choices for the futures in rapidly evolving local, national and global arenas.

 The curriculum is bespoke to the needs of our community at St Andrew’s, not only by focussing on appropriately ambitious subject specific knowledge, skills and understanding, but by development of the core values that will enable each individual to become healthy, confident, ethically informed citizens.